Hyperparathyroidism Treatment in Lafayette, LA

 - Includes consistent monitoring of the condition in addition to proper diet and exercise

 In order to properly diagnose and treat hyperparathyroidism, it is incredibly important to talk to your doctor.
-Please contact the exceptional staff of Southern Surgical Lafayette today to schedule your own appointment by visiting our website or by calling one of our many offices in the Acadiana, LA area.
+Please contact the exceptional staff of Southern Surgical & Medical Specialists today to schedule your own appointment by visiting our website or by calling one of our many offices in the Acadiana, LA area.